capolitsch/trendfiltering/README.md

 install.packages("remotes")
 remotes::install_github("capolitsch/trendfiltering")
 ```

+## Code of Conduct

+Please note that the trendfiltering project is released with a [Contributor Code of Conduct](https://capolitsch.github.io/trendfiltering/CODE_OF_CONDUCT.html).
+By contributing to this project, you agree to abide by its terms.

 ## Key references:

 1. Politsch et al. (2020a).
 Trend Filtering – I. A modern statistical tool for time-domain astronomy and Astronomical Spectroscopy.